samverms/Kadouri/docs/docs/features/accounts.md

 # Accounts Management

-The Accounts module in PACE CRM allows you to manage both sellers (vendors) and buyers (customers) in a unified system.
+The Accounts module in Kadouri CRM allows you to manage both sellers (vendors) and buyers (customers) in a unified system.
 Each account can have multiple contacts, addresses, and associated orders.

 ## Overview

-Accounts are the core entities in PACE CRM, representing businesses you buy from (sellers) or sell to (buyers).
+Accounts are the core entities in Kadouri CRM, representing businesses you buy from (sellers) or sell to (buyers).
 The system supports:

 - **Account Types**: Buyer, Seller, or Both
 - **Multiple Contacts**: Track multiple people within each account